-We accept students who have demonstrated academic success, as well as demonstrated their dedication to and motivation for the field of medicine, a strong work ethic and professionalism.
+We accept students who have demonstrated academic success, as well as demonstrated their dedication to and motivation for the field of medicine, a strong work ethic, and professionalism.
 As a result, our program graduates are very successful.
-For career changers, the average first time MCAT score is 513.
+For career changers, the average first-time MCAT score is 513.
 For academic enhancers, students, on average, raise their GPA by 0.2 points and raise their MCAT score by 5 points.
-All of our graduates to date have been accepted into medical school at a rate of 87% to 91%—well above the national average of 50%—and go on to study at some of the most respected medical schools in the United States.
+Graduates are accepted into medical school at a rate of 87% to 91%—well above the national average of 50%—and go on to study at some of the most respected medical schools in the United States.

 Two Program Tracks